 Applications for 2023 will be accepted between Monday 13 March 2023 and Thursday 20 April 2023

-The Stevenson Fund makes available annually three bursaries of up to £7,500 each to help students undertake an international research placement with a leading female scientist in a similar institution.
-These are available to female students from Imperial College who are studying for degrees in the following subjects;
+The Stevenson Fund makes available annually three bursaries of up to £7,500 each to help current Imperial College London students undertake an international research placement with a leading female academic in a similar institution.
+These are available to female students from Imperial College who are studying for degrees in the following departments;

 - Centre for Environmental Policy

-Please note: this must be your registered degree and not your research focus
+Please note: this must be your registered department and not your chosen research focus

 Recipients of the Stevenson Fund will be expected to submit a report about their placement and share their experience; they may also be invited to join the selection panel in the following year.